-My lab’s research program addresses how organisms contend or interact with their environment.
-I draw upon ideas and methodology from many biological disciplines including evolutionary biology, conservation biology, functional morphology, ecology, ethology, physiology, and developmental biology.
-Evolutionary processes and adaptation are important considerations in my work.
-My broad-based training enables me to address such diverse questions as how behavioral patterns are associated with migratory swimming in sea turtles and how effective are hatcheries, a common sea turtle management technique?
-How sex ratios in sea turtle skewed and if so what does that imply?
+My lab’s research program addresses how organisms interact with their environments.
+To explore questions, test ideas, and develop a methodology, we draw our approaches from several biological disciplines including conservation biology, functional morphology, ecology, ethology, physiology, and developmental biology.
+Evolutionary processes and adaptation are important considerations in my lab’s work.
+My broad-based training enables me to address such diverse questions as for how behavioral patterns are associated with migratory swimming in sea turtles, and how do weather and climate affect eggs and rookeries, and what are the implications for common sea turtle management techniques?
+Additionally, my long-term studies of nest temperatures and primary sex ratios show how species differ in their responses to changing climate and weather conditions.
+Recent studies are assessing how primary sex ratios in sea turtle are skewed and the implications of skewing?
 Other, current research stresses the implications of an animal's structure and behavior to how it functions within its environment.
-I examine how suites of morphological characters either constrain behavioral options or are exploited to allow behavioral plasticity.
-My studies are comparative and include morphological, behavioral, and physiological analyses of behavior in three sea turtle species as they undergo offshore migration, and how sea turtle visual systems differ among species, and consequences on environmental change on development.
+Recent work examines suites of morphological characters and how they either constrain behavioral options or are exploited to allow behavioral plasticity.
+Several contemporary collaborative studies integrate morphological, developmental, and physiological data of four sea turtle species in comparisons of migratory behavior.
+While many of my lab's studies focus on marine turtles, other species are considered where applicable.

 Research was funded (in whole or in part) by a grant awarded from the Sea Turtle Grants Program.
 The Sea Turtle Grants Program is funded from proceeds from the sale of the Florida Sea Turtle License Plate.
 Learn more at www.helpingseaturtles.org